 As you can see this tallies with the price mentioned in the auction results.

 The investment rate is the coupon equivalent yield.
 This yield is the annualized percentage return that the purchaser will receive if the note is purchased on the day of the quotation at the ask price and held until maturity.
-Given the redemption value of the bill is $100, and the ask price is 99.858444 the coupon equivalent yield (i%) is calculated as:
+For a redemption value of the bill of $100, and the ask price of 99.858444 we calculate the coupon equivalent yield (i%) as:

 99.858444*(1+i%*364/365) = 100